 I think it will protect my pencils well when I decide to draw outdoors and bring them in my art bag.

 In my opinion, the fine artistic chalks from Koh-I-Noor are good, but it doesn’t mean that you should order the product right now.

-Think carefully whether it meets your needs or not.
+Think carefully about whether it meets your needs or not.

 There is one more important thing to bear in mind.

-They break into regular sharpeners so quickly, that you risk wasting half of your pencil in a minute.
+They break in regular sharpeners so quickly that you risk wasting half of your pencil in a minute.

 In order to solve the problem, you’ll have to buy either an electric sharpener like X-ACTO School Pro or a quality craft knife.

 The artist, Harry, is showing his sharpening technique (5:45).
 He also is demonstrating the advantages and disadvantages of the Gioconda soft pastel pencils.